 Various groups assisted the library.
 The Junior League delivered books to homebound readers.
 The Peninsula Storyteller's Guild gave storytimes for children.
-The Friends of the Library was founded to help with finances and provide programs.
-Their first Book Fair was held in 1960 and among the purchases from the proceeds was a photocopier, making Menlo Park the first public library in Northern California to have this service.
+The Friends of the Library was founded to support the library by raising funds for its resources, facilities, programs and events.
+Their first book fair was held in 1960 and among the purchases from the proceeds was a photocopier, making Menlo Park's the first public library in Northern California to have this service.

 The one-millionth book checked out was to 4-year old Willie Farrar on Feb.
 10, 1962.
 Two years later, the library became independent of the county library.
 The addition of a new wing in 1968 tripled its size with picture windows added for pleasant reading.
 Another 7,000 square feet was added in 1992, in addition to a complete remodel.